COVID-19 vaccine deliveries to African nations pick up speed

 So far Ghana, Ivory Coast, Nigeria, Angola and Congo also have received their first vaccine doses via COVAX, with several other countries including Mali, Senegal, Malawi and Uganda set to receive them this week.

+Rwanda is becoming the first African nation to receive the Pfizer vaccine via COVAX.
+The vaccine needs storage at ultra-cold temperatures, making rollout complex in hot countries and rural areas, for example.

-But COVAX has faced delays related to the severely limited global supply of vaccine doses as well as logistical issues.
+COVAX has faced delays related to the severely limited global supply of vaccine doses as well as logistical issues.

 And COVAX alone will not supply Africa’s 54 countries with the doses needed to reach the 60% population coverage for achieving so-called herd immunity, when enough people are protected through infection or vaccination to make it difficult for a virus to continue to spread.